nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 We also need a way to track which vertices we need to visit.

-With no predefined structure, how do know which vertex we need to check next?
+What's the problem we need to solve?

+There's no predetermined structure.

 How do we bring order to this chaos?